Tennessee residents are allowed to hunt without a license on Saturday, Aug. 22 which coincides with the opening day of squirrel season.

 Free Hunting Day is an event the Tennessee Wildlife Resources Agency annually provides in hopes of increasing interest in hunting.
 Squirrel hunting is one of Tennessee’s oldest and favorite traditions.
 The day serves as an excellent opportunity for persons to experience the enjoyment of the sport.

+The TWRA offers a reminder that hunter education requirements are not waived for Free Hunting Day.
 Anyone born on or after Jan.
 1, 1969 is required to have successfully completed a hunter education course.
 An apprentice license is required for those born on or after Jan.
 1, 1969 if the hunter education course has not been completed.
 This license exempts the hunter from the mandatory hunter education law for one year from the date of purchase, but may only be purchased for up to three consecutive years during the lifetime of the hunter.